 - People who have moved – If someone in your neighbourhood has moved recently, they might have cardboard boxes lying around their home.
 Ask them if you can take these boxes off their hands, you could help them unpack those boxes in exchange.
 Most homeowners would love to have a garage free of spare cardboard boxes.

 - Recycling centres – Unwanted cardboard boxes are sent to the recycling centre for disposal.
 You can visit your local centre and ask to look in their used cardboard bin.
 Most recycling centres might be willing to part with a few boxes.
 Unfortunately, most boxes in these centres are in a broken-down and poor condition.
 You will need to sort through the pile to find the strongest and most intact boxes.
 You can fix damage with packing tape, glue, and some paper.
 So don’t worry if they are a little worn down because you will be discarding them after the move is complete.

 - Garage sales – Visit local garage sales and see if they have any empty boxes.
 You might not find many options here, but it’s likely that the owner would have a few boxes lying around that they want to get rid of.

 - Local schools – Local schools and universities will have ample boxes lying around because they order supplies regularly.
 These institutions will use the cardboard and plastic moving boxes repeatedly until they’ve become worn and useless, but they will still have several boxes that they don’t need.
 Ask if they have a few of them lying around and if you can take them off their hands.

 As you can see, there are many sources of free and cheap moving boxes so you don’t need to spend your money on new packing materials.
-You can also ask your moving company if they have any recommendations.

 Types of free moving boxes